A degeneration approach to Skoda's Division Theorem: Berndtsson and Lempert's proof of the L2 extension theorem, revisited

 We will interpret $\mathfrak{h}_\tau$ as a metric $\mathfrak{h}$ for $\pr_X^* (L \otimes L_Z) \rightarrow X \times \mathbb{L}$ (recall that $\mathbb{L}$ denotes the left complex half-plane).
 Notice that $\mathfrak{h}$ has non-negative curvature by the hypotheses of Theorem \ref{thm:L2-extension}.

 \begin{remark} Compared to the metrics used in \cite{BerndtssonLempert2016}, the multiplicative constant in front of $\chi_t$ is the \emph{fixed} value $1+\delta$ and thus we will not be able to send it to infinity.
-Rather than being a problem, this and Lemma \ref{lemma:calculusEstimate} are what keep the curvature of $\mathfrak{h}$ under control without assuming that $\I\ddbar\lambda\geq0$. \end{remark}
+Rather than being a problem, this and Lemma \ref{lemma:calculusEstimate} are what keep the curvature of $\mathfrak{h}$ under control without assuming that $\I\ddbar\lambda\geq0$ (see also \cite{Nguyen2023,NguyenWang2023} for similar observations). \end{remark}

 We will denote by $\norm{\cdot}_{t,*}$ the induced dual norms on linear functionals of